rust-lang-ru/book/rustbook-ru/nostarch/chapter01.md

 Using `cargo run` is more convenient than having to remember to run `cargo build` and then use the whole path to the binary, so most developers use `cargo run`.

-Notice that this time we didn’t see output indicating that Cargo was compiling `hello_cargo`.
+Notice that this time we didn’t see output indicating that Cargo was compiling `здравствуй_cargo`.
 Cargo figured out that the files hadn’t changed, so it didn’t rebuild but just ran the binary.
 If you had modified your source code, Cargo would have rebuilt the project before running it, and you would have seen this
 output: